Ollie McLaughlin: Biography

 In the early 1960s, McLaughlin set up Karen Records, the first of three record labels named after his daughters, the others being Carla and Moira.
 Among the hit records he produced in the early and mid-1960s were "Hello Stranger", "Baby I'm Yours", and "Make Me Your Baby" by Barbara Lewis; "Love Makes The World Go Round" by Deon Jackson; and "Cool Jerk" by the Capitols.
 In some cases, it is believed that McLaughlin's production credit was an outcome of his management responsibilities for the artists concerned.
 Many of his recordings were made in Chicago and in Detroit, in some cases using musicians contracted to Motown, and several were leased to, and released by, the Atlantic and Atco labels.
-Among other musicians recorded by McLaughlin were Bettye LaVette, Richard Wylie, Ruth Copeland, The Soul Twins, Johnnie Mae Matthews, and Matt Lucas.
+Among other musicians recorded by McLaughlin were Bettye LaVette, Richard "Popcorn" Wylie, Ruth Copeland, The Soul Twins, Johnnie Mae Matthews, and Matt Lucas.
 A number of McLaughlin's recordings from the 1960s have subsequently been reissued on Northern soul compilation records.

 McLaughlin lived in Detroit from about 1970.
 He died at Sinai Hospital in 1984, aged 58.
 McLaughlin was inducted into the Michigan Rock and Roll Legends Hall of Fame in 2018.